Quickly exit

 Call 911.

-In a situation that is not an emergency, but where you want to report a crime to the police, contact the police department serving your municipality.
+If you are not in an emergency situation, but want to report a crime to the police, contact the police department closest to you.

 Resources for all victims

-As the victim of a crime, or a victim’s close friend or relative, you can receive help from a crime victims assistance centre (CAVAC) This hyperlink will open in a new window., whether or not the crime has been reported to the police.
+As the victim of a crime, or a victim’s close friend or relative, you can receive help from a Crime Victims Assistance Centre (CAVAC), whether or not the crime has been reported to the police.

 CAVAC services are confidential, and are provided free of charge.